udevbe/greenfield/README.md

     # CORS allowed origins, used when doing cross-origin requests.
 Value can be * or comma seperated domains.
     allowOrigin: '*'
 public:
   # The base url to use when connecting to this endpoint.
-This is used when doing direct proxy to proxy connections.
+This is the publicly reachable address of the compositor proxy.
   baseURL: http://localhost:8081
 encoder:
   # Path of the render device that should be used for hardware acceleration. e.g. /dev/dri/renderD128